timcombs/http-single-resource/README.md

  - Tim Combs

 ### Project Functionality
-  - This is a Code Fellows Lab Assignment to create an http server that uses the file system for persistent storage and retrieval - faux databasde functionality
+  - This is a Code Fellows Lab Assignment to create an http server that uses the file system for persistent storage and retrieval - it is a faux database for notes
   - The http server runs on localhost:8080

-  - Server will serve to browser different responses depending on the path &/or method selected
-  - The user will be able to read the directory of the notes
+  - User will be able to read the directory of the notes, read specific notes, create new notes, update existing notes and delete notes dependent on specific path and request method
+  - The dataStore.js module implements the file system methods
+    - dataStore.retrieveDir implements GET requests for the /notes directory
+    - dataStore.retrieveFile implements GET requests for specific notes in the directory
+    - dataStore.stash implements POST requests for new specific notes for the directory
+    - dataStore.update implements PUT requests to overwrite existing specific notes in the directory
+    - dataStore.remove implments DELETE requests for existing specific notes in the directory

-  - different responses will be displayed to the browser and/or logged to the console depending the path, querystring &/or method selected
+  - Different responses and errors will be written to the browser and/or logged to the console dependent on specific path &/or request method
+  - Notes are stored as JSON files

 ### How To Use Codebase
   - This module uses Node, npm and the following modules: